Blog

 Assistive technologies are crucial to this transformation.
 These tools address many of the challenges schools face today, from rising exclusions to disengagement and underachievement among vulnerable students.
 But to unlock their full potential, educators must embrace new tools and strategies that place accessibility at the heart of the learning process.

-Join Us on the Journey to Accessibility
+Join us on the journey to accessibility

 Are you ready to make your school more accessible?
-Join in November for ASCL and Microlink's upcoming event, "Leading On: How Assistive Technologies Can Empower Every Learner" on the 11 of November 2024.
+Join in November for ASCL and Microlink's upcoming event, "Leading On: How Assistive Technologies Can Empower Every Learner" on 11 November 2024.
 This event will offer practical insights on how to integrate assistive technologies into your school’s strategy.
 You’ll hear from experts and educators who are already making AT a central part of their classrooms.

 Posted: 21/10/2024 13:38:07